MIPS Technologies: Products

 MIPS Technologies created the processor architecture that is licensed to chip makers.
-Before the acquisition, the company had 125+ licensees who ship more than 500 million MIPS-based processors each year.
+Before it was acquired by Imagination Technologies, the company had 125+ licensees who shipped more than 500 million MIPS-based processors each year.

 MIPS processor architectures and cores are used in home entertainment, networking and communications products.
 The company licensed its 32- and 64-bit architectures as well as 32-bit cores.

 The MIPS32 architecture is a high-performance 32-bit instruction set architecture (ISA) that is used in applications such as 32-bit microcontrollers, home entertainment, home networking devices and mobile designs.
 MIPS customers license the architecture to develop their own processors or license off-the-shelf cores from MIPS that are based on the architecture.

 The MIPS64 architecture is a high performance 64-bit instruction set architecture that is widely used in networking infrastructure equipment through MIPS licensees such as Cavium Networks and Broadcom.

 SmartCE (Connected Entertainment) is a reference platform that integrates Android, Adobe Flash platform for TV, Skype, the Home Jinni ConnecTV application and other applications.
 SmartCE lets OEM customers create integrated products more quickly.